rpucella/rpucella.github.io/blog/.__src/POSTS/2024/migrating-express-neutralinojs-1/index.md

 function to call.
 So in a way, the above is simply pushing the determination of which function to call for every message later in the process (in the code, via the `processMessage` function).
 Of course, there are some differences.
 For instance, the HTTP protocol permits `GET` messages to be cached, something that we lose via this "everything is done through a single `POST` request.
 This would be important if we were writing a server to serve web traffic on the Internet.
-However, we are migrating a local server to support a desktop tab, which is a different (and simpler) use case.
+However, we are migrating a local server to support a desktop application, which is a different (and simpler) use case.

 Fun anecdote: an old colleague of mine would approach his database work in exactly that way.
 Instead of exposing a collection of stored procedures to be called by our applications, he would write a